jundalisay/spblist/content/en/research/sarkar/pranayama/part-04.md

 One should practise it in the rhythm of an Ista Mantra.

-The prescribed number in Puraka, Kumbhaka and Recaka should be counted not with numerals but with the help of Ista Mantra brought within the scope of Sargam.
+**The prescribed number in Puraka, Kumbhaka and Recaka should be counted not with numbers but with the help of Ista Mantra brought within the scope of Sargam.**

 **Iishvara Pranidhana causes the skin to become thinner.**

-Correct Pranayama will enable the body to conserve more heat, and practise of correct Pranayama will make the body glassy.
+- Correct Pranayama will enable the body to conserve more heat
+- Continuous practise of correct Pranayama will make the body glassy.

-Since in Pranayama, the internal organs of the body are exercised upon, the environment should be clean.
+In Pranayama, the internal organs of the body are exercised upon.
+This is why the environment should be clean.

 **There should be no dirt or smoke.**